lmcneil7/teen-titans/README.md

 We gained a new member. **Welcome Amber!**

-We're also assigned a project advisor! **Welcome Fiona and your wisdom!**
+We're also assigned a project advisor! **Welcome Fiona and her wisdom!**

 **Project Advisor:** Fiona (Personal GitHub: frabbitry) https://github.com/frabbitry